 Written by: Nigel Richardson

-Six Sigma is a prominent school of thought in continuous improvement, and this blog sets out the history of the methodology, tracing its roots in 1700 onward.
+Six Sigma is a prominent school of thought in continuous improvement.
+This blog sets out the history of Six Sigma, tracing its roots in 1700 onward.

 However, the story doesn’t end there.
 Instead, I will explore the supporting players in Six Sigma, including DMAIC, Statistical Process Control, demand and the role of the customer as we look at Six Sigma beyond 2020.